Be Your Own Model

 Customers don't change to minimal clothing

-Customers don’t understand why they need to change their clothes, so they don’t do it before the camera starts.
+Customers don’t understand why they need to change their clothes, so they don’t do it until they are instructed to by the AR-guided camera..

 "It's just too much effort for not enough reward."